 The proton is positively charged particles, neutrons do not carry any charge.

-Advice 2: How to find the number of electrons in the atom
+Advice 2 : How to determine the number of protons and neutrons

 You will need